Firav/whackerlink-docs/docs/intro.md

 Join our [Discord community](https://discord.gg/FeQMmc33VV) for support, live assistance, and updates.
 :::note
-WhackerLink is a free, open-source project.
-While support is offered for this project, please understand that it's not our full time job!
-We do this on the side as a hobby.
-Response times for support can vary greatly.
-Please be patient when looking for support.
+WhackerLink is a free, open-source project maintained by volunteers.
+Support is provided as time allows, but response times may vary.
+Please be patient when seeking assistance.
 :::